sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 Event receiver groups can be thought of as gates that control whether an artifact advances through the pipeline.
 Each group comprises multiple receivers.
-Like receivers, groups can cause the generation of Redpanda events.
+Like receivers, groups can cause the generation of Redpanda messages.
 However, they only do this if each receiver has an event with a matching NVRPP where `success=true`.
 Since there may be multiple events of varying successes per receiver, only the most recent is considered.
 This allows you to run many